shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 It cannot be used with -emit-spirv-via-glsl

 ### -emit-spirv-via-glsl
-Generate SPIR-V output by compiling generated GLSL with glslang It cannot be used with -emit-spirv-directly
+Generate SPIR-V output by compiling to glsl source first, then use glslang compiler to produce SPIRV from the glsl.
+It cannot be used with -emit-spirv-directly

 ### -g